Anabaptism

-The name Anabaptist means "one who baptizes again".
-Their persecutors named them this, referring to the practice of baptizing persons when they converted or declared their faith in Christ even if they had been baptized as infants, and many call themselves "Radical Reformers".
-Anabaptists require that baptismal candidates be able to make a confession of faith that is freely chosen and so rejected baptism of infants.
-The New Testament teaches to repent and then be baptized, and infants are not able to repent and turn away from sin to a life of following Jesus.
+The name Anabaptist originated as an exonym meaning "one who baptizes again", referring to the practice of baptizing persons when they converted or declared their faith in Christ, when they had already been baptized as infants.
+Many called themselves "Radical Reformers".
+Anabaptists require that baptismal candidates be able to make a confession of faith that is freely chosen.
+They understand the New Testament order is to repent and then be baptized, and infants are unable to repent and turn away from sin to a life of following Jesus; thus infant baptism is invalid.
 The early members of this movement did not accept the name Anabaptist, claiming that infant baptism was not part of scripture and was therefore null and void.
 They said that baptizing self-confessed believers was their first true baptism:

-Anabaptists were heavily persecuted by state churches, both Magisterial Protestants and Roman Catholics, beginning in the 16th century and continuing thereafter, largely because of their interpretation of scripture, which put them at odds with official state church interpretations and local government control.
+Anabaptists were heavily persecuted by state churches, both Magisterial Protestants and Roman Catholics, beginning in the 16th century and continuing thereafter, largely because of their interpretation of scripture which put them at odds with official state church interpretations and local government control.
 Anabaptism was never established by any state and therefore never enjoyed any associated privileges.
 Most Anabaptists adhere to a literal interpretation of the Sermon on the Mount in Matthew 5–7, which teaches against hate, killing, violence, taking oaths, participating in use of force or any military actions, and against participation in civil government.
-Anabaptists view themselves as primarily citizens of the kingdom of God, not of earthly governments.
+Anabaptists view themselves as primarily citizens of the kingdom of God, not of earthly nations.
 As committed followers of Jesus, they seek to pattern their life after his.

 Some former groups who practiced rebaptism, now extinct, believed otherwise and complied with these requirements of civil society.
-They were thus technically Anabaptists, even though conservative Amish, Mennonites, Hutterites, and many historians consider them outside true biblical Anabaptism.
+They were thus technically Anabaptists, even though conservative Amish, Mennonites, Hutterites, and many historians consider them outside Anabaptism.
 Conrad Grebel wrote in a letter to Thomas Müntzer in 1524: "True Christian believers are sheep among wolves, sheep for the slaughter ...
 Neither do they use worldly sword or war, since all killing has ceased with them."